NiranjanG8/lg-mission-control/README.md

 ---

-## 📌 Future Improvements

-* Connection status indicator
-* Now Playing information
-* Multi-TV support
-* Packaging as standalone executable
-* Improved UI styling

----
-Nice 😌 that’s a good move.
-Adding PyInstaller makes your project look more complete and user-friendly.

-Here’s a clean section you can paste directly into your `README.md`.

----

 ## 📦 Build Standalone Executable (Optional)

 You can package the application into a standalone executable using **PyInstaller**, so users don’t need Python installed.